josefadamcik/josefadamcik.cz/_drafts/self-balancing-stories-ep2-firmware.md

 [remotexy]: <https://remotexy.com/> "Remote XY" {:target="_blank"}

-[^1]: With all the respect to authors of Arduino IDE and its purpose, I am not able to work with editor so basic when I am used to work with professional IDEs.
+[^1]: With all the respect to authors of Arduino IDE and its purpose, I am not able to work with an editor so basic since I am used to work with a professional IDE.
 [^2]: To be honest, I am not sure if it's an actual HW-level support.
-It might be just a clever abstraction in the ESP-IDF framework utilizing some
+It might be just a clever abstraction in the ESP-IDF framework utilising the HW.